-The curriculum at Loxwood Primary School is designed to enthuse, challenge and encourage our children to develop both their knowledge and skills in every area of Primary school learning.
+The curriculum at Loxwood Primary School is designed to enthuse, challenge and encourage our children to develop both their skills and understanding in every area of the National Curriculum.
 We aim to provide a broad and balanced curriculum that has the individual child at the heart of everything we do.

 - Develop lively enquiring minds

 Our curriculum is designed to reflect our aims and to meet the requirements of the National Curriculum and other government guidance.
-Please see the 2014 National Curriculum on the government’s Department for Education website via the link to the left.
+Please see the 2014 National Curriculum on the government’s Department for Education website.